Archfx/tinyos/06-Spinlock/README.md

         ret
 ```

-In the above program, we read locked in the lock structure, exchange it with the value `1`, and finally return the contents of the register `a5`.
+As shown in above assembly construct, we can read the lock in the lock structure, exchange it with the value `1`, and finally return the contents of the register `a5`.
-Further summarizing the execution results of the program, we can draw two Cases:
+Further summarizing the execution results of the program, we can draw two cases:

-1. Successfully acquire the lock
-   When `lock->locked` is `0`, after the exchange through `amoswap.w.aq`, the value of `lock->locked` is `1` and the return value (Value of a5) is `0`:
+1. **Case 1- Successfully acquire the lock**: When `lock->locked` is `0`, after the exchange through `amoswap.w.aq`, the value of `lock->locked` is `1` and the return value (Value of a5) is `0`:
 ```cpp
 void lock_acquire(lock_t *lock)
 {